abaccarini/abaccarini.github.io/_news/tops.md

 related_posts: false
 ---

 The full version of our CODASPY '24 paper "Understanding Information Disclosure from Secure Computation Output: A Comprehensive Study of Average Salary Computation" was published in ACM Transactions on Privacy and Security (TOPS).
-[Available here](https://dl.acm.org/doi/abs/10.1145/3705004)!
+Available [here](https://dl.acm.org/doi/abs/10.1145/3705004).